puresight/puresight.github.io/tech/static-site-generators.md

 data from a DBMS and doing some template content substitutions.
 Every page is built again, every time a request is made.

-For most clients, this is _way_ overkill.
+For most clients, this is way overkill.
 It’s overhead.
-It makes digital life less scalable, and more complex;
+It makes digital life less scalable and more complex;
 less maintainable, and more expensive.

-Usually websites only change when a story or graphic is edited or added by a human—_right?_
+Usually websites only change when a story or graphic is edited or added by a human, right?
 So [static site generators](https://www.staticgen.com/) leverage this by generating all pages of the website when there’s an actual change made.